stellar-deprecated/docs/guides/walkthroughs/bifrost-server-setup.md

 - Complete the config file with the values as described [here](https://github.com/stellar/go/tree/master/services/bifrost#config)
-- Check that you have the correct mater public keys, run
+- Check that you have the correct master public keys, run

 ```bash
 ./bifrost-server check-keys